Restream/redmine_customize/README.md

 Submit form when updating issue or created one by hitting cmd+Enter (ctrl+Enter on Win, linux).

+### Custom 'notice account pending' text

+On the plugin settings page administrator can set custom text for 'notice account pending' text.
+For example: 'Call administrator (+55555555) for approve your account)'

 ## License

 Copyright (C) 2013 Undev.ru